shirosaidev/saisoku/README.md

 $ python run_luigi.py SyncDirsRclone --src /source/path --dst /dest/path --command 'subcommand'
 ```

-### watchdog directory sync
+### Watchdog directory sync

 Saisoku can use watchdog to keep directories synced in "real-time".
 First, make sure you have rsync installed and in your PATH.

-To sync from source to dest using Rclone
+To keep directories in sync from source to dest using Watchdog
 ```sh
 $ python run_luigi.py SyncDirsWatchdog --src /source/path --dst /dest/path
 ```